cuvva/backend-hiring/pricing-engine-go/README.md

 Before we start lets set some rules on how much you should feel you need to do:

-- The challenge shouldn't take you more than **four hours** (this is the maximum time allowed but we expect it to take less)
+- The challenge shouldn't take you more than **four hours** (this is the recommended time but we expect it to take less)
-    - If you reach the maximum allowed time and haven't completed the task in the way you want you can use a README to document what you would have liked to do.
+    - If you reach the maximum allowed time and haven't completed the task in the way you want, you can use a README to document what you would have liked to do.
 If you do so, please be as detailed as possible.
 - You should write code as if it were going to go into production.
 This means using best practices where possible.
     - We favour well-documented, simple code over code that is complex, terse and hard to read.